stephanecollot/sparkmon/README.rst

 Description
 -----------

 ``sparkmon`` is a Python package to monitor Spark applications.
-You can see it as an advanced Spark UI, that keep track all of `Spark REST API <SparkREST_>`_ metrics overtime.
+You can see it as an advanced Spark UI, that keep track all of `Spark REST API <SparkREST_>`_ metrics over time.
 It is specifically useful to do memory profiling.

 Features